duzhenlin/duzhenlin-quill-audio-resize-module/README.md

 Each module is described below.

-#### `Resize` - Resize the video
+#### `Resize` - Resize the audio

-Adds handles to the video's corners which can be dragged with the mouse to resize the video.
+Adds handles to the audio's corners which can be dragged with the mouse to resize the audio.

 The look and feel can be controlled with options: